aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 ### Visualization

-A very simple visualization function is expected in Lab2; we will make it more sophisticated in Lab3.
+A very simple visualization function is expected in Lab 2; we will make it more sophisticated in Lab3.
 The function
 ```
     visualize(graph, view='dot', name='mygraph', nodecolors=None)
 ```
 uses the `graphviz` library, whose documentation can be found [here](https://graphviz.readthedocs.io/en/stable/api.html).
+Many examples can be found in the lecture notes, sections 5.1 and 5.2, with a description of an algorithm in section 5.7.
+The description is simple but sufficient for this function, except for how to use `nodecolors`, which you should look up in the library documentation.

 The first intended use of `nodecolors` is to show the nodes along the shortest path in a different colour.
 You can append the following code to your file to demonstrate this:
 ```